gradle/develocity-actions/README.md

 #### Setting up Develocity for npm

-Inset the `Setup npm` step once in each job having steps invoking npm.
+Insert the `Setup npm` step once in each job having steps invoking npm.
 Make sure to put the step before the npm invocation.

 ```yaml
 name: PR Build